cosmos/sdk-tutorials/tutorials/1-tech-terms/index.md

 <HighlightBox type="info">

-A concrete type is a non-interface type which implements a registered interface.
+A concrete type is a non-interface type that implements a registered interface.
 Types need to be registered when stored in interface type fields, or in a list with interface elements.

 <br/>